 Partners for Wildlife (P4W) is a grant-funded initiative housed in The Raptor Center at the University of Minnesota.

-P4W works hand-in-hand with wildlife rehabilitators and veterinarians to improve the welfare of orphaned, ill, and injured wildlife of all species.
+P4W works hand-in-hand with wildlife rehabilitators, veterinarians, agency representatives, and other wildlife care professionals to improve the welfare of ill, injured, and orphaned wildlife of all species.
 Our goal is to achieve the best and most humane outcomes for wildlife, including:

 - Better case management